Carrot Cake Cookies

 - Remove the mixing bowl from the stand mixer and fold the carrots and pecans into the batter using a rubber spatula.

-- Using a 1.5 tablespoons-size spring loaded cookie scoop, scoop the cookies onto the prepared sheet pan, make sure the cookies are spaced about 1 ½ inches apart.
-Bake for 10-12 minutes, or until the cookies are golden brown around the edges and the centers are puffed and set.
+- Using a 1.7 tablespoons-size spring loaded cookie scoop, scoop the cookies onto the prepared sheet pan, make sure the cookies are spaced about 1 ½ inches apart.
+Bake for 10–12 minutes, or until the cookies are golden brown around the edges and the centers are puffed and set.

 - Let cool for 2 minutes on the baking pans, then transfer to a cooling rack to cool completely.
-Repeat with remaining dough.
+Repeat with the remaining dough.

 Equipment

-- Stainless Steel Cookie Scoop (1.7 tbsp)
+- Large Stainless Steel Scoop (1.7 tbsp)

 Notes